 Sarah and David had in fact known each other for nearly four years at the time of their marriage, for their names appear in a report printed in the Cambrian News of 19 July 1878, as two of the servants who presented the newlywed Countess Lisburne with a gold locket on her arrival at Crosswood.
 It appears that after her previous misadventures, Sarah took her time before getting involved with another man!

-David and Sarah’s first child, named David after his father, was born at Crosswood in 1884, and their second, Thomas, followed in 1886.
-Both of these children appeared with Sarah on the 1891 census, when the family was living at Llwynderw in the parish of Llanilar, Cardiganshire.
+David and Sarah’s first child, Charles , was born towards tghe end of 1882, but sadly died in the first half of 1883.
+The couple’s second child, named David after his father, was born at Crosswood in 1884, and their third, Thomas , followed in 1886.
+Both David and Thomas appeared with Sarah on the 1891 census, when the family was living at Llwynderw in the parish of Llanilar, Cardiganshire.
 The head of the household, David Parry senior, was not at home on census night.
-Most likely he was away in the course of business, as I suspect that he was by this time a coachman, the occupation recorded for him when his son Henry Morgan Parry was baptised on 24 May 1896.
+Most likely he was away in the course of business, as I suspect that he was by this time a coachman, the occupation recorded for him when his and Sarah’s fourth child Henry Morgan Parry was baptised on 24 May 1896.
 The family’s abode was by this time Northgate Street in Aberystwyth, which is almost certainly where Henry had been born, on 9 January that year.

 David Parry’s work as a coachman, which in 1896 he was performing for the Lion Hotel in Aberystwyth, was not without danger.
 On the evening of 10 August that year, as he was driving his coach round a curve in the road, it collided with a smaller wagon.
 David and his three passengers were all thrown out, but fortunately two of the four were unhurt, and the other two – including David – suffered only minor injuries.
 Both coach and wagon were badly damaged.
 This accident does not appear to have affected David’s career as a coachman, as he was still in that occupation in 1901.